jonaslammy-a11y/dog-breed-viewer-project/README.md

 ## Setup
 ### Frontend
-- Ensure you are on <Project Root folder>
+- Ensure you are on root folder
 - `npm i`
 - `npm run dev`[](http://localhost:5173)